opencog/atomspace/Design-Notes-D.md

 interesting task of "what do I copy, when I don't know what is held at the remote end?"
 So, for example, we "don't know" what is in Rocks, until it is actually loaded.
-We don't know what is in a remote server, till it is transfered.
+We don't know what is in a remote server, till it is transferred.
 The backing store has a "execute remote query" which is meant to partially solve this problem, and so perhaps is what is needed here, as well.
 It defines `BackingImplicator` derived from `Implicator` and is implemennted in `persist/api/BackingQuery.cc`